J-Moravec/CookingRecipes/_recipes/poppy_seed_cake.md

 * Mix flour with baking powder
 * Mix flour, soaked poppy seeds, sugar, oil and yolks.
 * Beat whites and then incorporate them into the dough.
-* Pour into baking container and bake for about 30-50 minutes, until brown.
+* Pour into a baking container and bake for about 30-50 minutes, until brown.

 If you use 1/2 cup of sugar, the cake will not be sweet, the sweetness will start from around 3/4 of sugar.
 But what you can do is make the cake less sweet and then make a lemon-sugar icing on top of it: